 - A polarizing filter

-- Comfortable and shower proof camera bag
+- A comfortable and waterproof camera bag

-3. Which Settings Will Help You Get the Best Landscape Images
+4. Which Settings Will Help You Get the Best Landscape Images

 - Landscape photography is as much about the conditions as it is about location.
 The time of day and year makes a huge difference to a photo.
 Early morning and late afternoon light often give the most pleasing result.
-Sunrise and sunsets are also good options if the conditions are right and you get a dramatic sky.
+Sunrises and sunsets are also good options if the conditions are right and you get a dramatic sky.

 - Try to compose your shots using the rule of thirds to help you create a pleasing composition.
 Put points of interest on the intersections of the lines and try to create balance within the image.
-This includes your horizon line which shouldn’t be right in the middle of the image.
+This includes your horizon line, which shouldn’t be in the middle of the image.

-- Tweak your photo in post-production by boosting vibrancy, contrast and anything else that enhances the image.
+- Tweak your photo in post-production by boosting vibrancy, contrast, and anything else that enhances the image.
 Don’t forget to also spot remove any dust particles that appear on the image.

-2. Keep Up to Date With Landscape Photography Trends
+5. Keep Up to Date With Landscape Photography Trends

-1. Improve Your Marketing Strategy for More Exposure
+6. Improve Your Marketing Strategy for More Exposure

-You will have to invoice people and you will have to promote yourself and your work.
+You will have to invoice people.
+And you will have to promote yourself and your work.
 So even if marketing and promotion isn’t your strength, you will need to learn the basics.

 How Much Does a Photographer Make?